rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 >determine a plane figure of the largest possible area whose boundary has a specified length.

 In other words, we're given a loop of an inelastic wire of perimeter $S$ and asked for a shape $y = f(x)$ that will maximize the area $A$ of the shape.
+I've asked this question to dozens of people between the ages of 10 and 80 and almost everyone has given a correct answer (circle).
+Yet it is a nontrivial matter to actually prove that the intuitive answer is indeed the right one.

-As stated above, the recipe is to derive an appropriate $L$ function for the problem and then use the Euler-Lagrange equation to get a differential equation for the curve.
+As stated above, out three-step recipe is to (1) derive an appropriate $L$ function for the problem, (2) use the Euler-Lagrange equation to get a differential equation for the curve and (3) solve the differential equation to get the actual shape.

 We can use well-known formulas for the area $A$ and the perimeter $S$ of a planar curve: